Hunger strike: Cuban dissidents

 On April 3, 1972, Pedro Luis Boitel, an imprisoned poet and dissident, declared himself on hunger strike.
 After 53 days on hunger strike, receiving only liquids, he died of starvation on May 25, 1972.
 His last days were related by his close friend, poet Armando Valladares.
 He was buried in an unmarked grave in the Colón Cemetery in Havana.

 Guillermo Fariñas did a seven-month hunger strike to protest against the extensive Internet censorship in Cuba.
 He ended it in Autumn 2006, with severe health problems although still conscious.
 Reporters Without Borders awarded its cyber-freedom prize to Guillermo Fariñas in 2006.

 Jorge Luis García Pérez (known as Antúnez) has done hunger strikes.
 In 2009, following the end of his 17-year imprisonment, Antúnez, his wife Iris, and Diosiris Santana Pérez started a hunger strike to support other political prisoners.
 Leaders from Uruguay, Costa Rica, and Argentina declared their support for Antúnez.

 On February 23, 2010, Orlando Zapata, a dissident arrested in 2003 as part of a crackdown on opposition groups, died in a hospital while undertaking a hunger strike that had been ongoing for 85 days.
 His hunger strike was a protest against poor prison conditions.
 Amnesty International had declared him a prisoner of conscience.

+Turkey

+Hunger strikes have been a regular tactic of organized Kurdish prisoners since at least 1982, many of which held in the notorious Diyarbakır Prison, which has been described as using methods of torture 'much like those used by the Gestapo'.
+In the wake of the self immolation of fellow prisoners, including a leading figure of the movement, Mazlum Doğan, a group of four militant prisoners, among them Kurdistan Workers' Party (PKK) co-leaders Kemal Pir and Mehmet Hayri Durmuş, started on July the 14th what they described as a 'death fast', their protests of the torture and inhumane conditions in the prison echoed that of their immolated comrades.
+The group died as a consequence of their hunger strike through the month of September.
+July 14 has since become marked by those affiliated to the PKK and Kurdish Freedom Movement as "July 14 Commemoration Day".
+Of the thirty-four prisoners who died in Diyarbakir Prison during the period between 1980 and 1984 seven died whilst conducting hunger strikes.